ddc-java/ddc-day/formatting.md

 ## Mathematical expressions

-When the site content includes mathematical expressions, the choice of how to display them is largely a matter of aim:
+When the site content includes mathematical expressions, the approach used for displaying them is largely a matter of aim:

 * When the intention is to show a computation as expressed in code of a specific programming language, a code block (or inline code statement) should be used.

 * If mathematical equations, formula derivations---or even simple but non-programming-language-specific computations---are needed, mathematical notation should be used.
 For this purposes, this theme supports the use of $\rm\LaTeX$ (LaTeX) expressions embedded in Markdown or HTML content.
 These will be interpreted and rendered in the browser by the MathJax JavaScript library.

-In any case, mathematical expressions should rarely be written as plain text, without any typographical distinction from the rest of the content.
-In particular, mathematical symbols (e.g. Greek letters such as $\pi$ or $\Sigma$, or other symbols or operators such as $\in$ or $\infty$) should _never_ be "spelled out" in English in the text, unless one or more of these conditions hold:
+In any case, mathematical expressions should not be written as plain text, without any typographical distinction from the rest of the content.
+In particular, mathematical symbols (e.g. Greek letters such as $\pi$ or $\Sigma$, or other symbols or operators such as $\in$ or $\infty$) must not be "spelled out" in English in the text, unless one or more of these conditions hold:

 * It is done for the purpose of naming and explaining the individual symbols or operators (e.g. "$\Sigma$, the upper-case Greek letter sigma, is used to denote the sum of terms in a sequence.").